Changissnz/selfinterest/README.md

 their chosen philosophy.
 The student, with their strict observance of the philosophy's axioms, does not place as much value on the application, for in their puritanical perspective, any practice perfected relies on the trueness of the axioms relied upon.
+All perfected practices are perfect by their performances' reference, but not all systematic bodies of thought carry the same quality.
 The student and the practitioner seldom are completely distinct in their approach to the same philosophy.
 But the potentials of the student and that of the practictioner eventually diverge to produce two different kinds of characters.
 The student becomes a teacher of their craft, and the practitioner a master of their living.
 By some unclear dynamics through the